Power BI Data Flows: A Complete Guide

 Linked Entities

-Linked Entities are entities created in one Data Flow and used as a source in another, allowing for the reuse and reference of data across different Data Flows.
+Linked Entities are entities created in one Power BI Data Flow and used as a source in another, allowing for the reuse and reference of data across different Data Flows.

 By implementing Linked Entities, organizations can minimize duplication of efforts and enhance overall data management efficiency.